PirasannaRavi/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/client-side.md

 * The *web.config* file that IIS uses to configure the website, including the required redirect rules and file content types.
 * The app's static asset folder.
+* Restart the App website in IIS after installing the URL Rewrite Module if the site is started already.

 #### Troubleshooting